 8 DAYS / 7 NIGHTS

-Explore classical South Africa with a stay in Cape Town visiting Cape Point, Table Mountain and the city sites then head to the Moditlo Game Reserve for your wildlife experience and Johannesburg for a visit to Soweto.
+Explore classical South Africa on this private journey starting in Cape Town and then head to a Game Reserve for your wildlife experience and Johannesburg for a visit to Soweto.

 14 DAYS / 13 NIGHTS

-Visit South Africa on this journey of history, nature & wildlife.
-Stay in Johannesburg, take safaris at the Kapama Game Reserve, drive the Panorama Route, explore extensive caves, discover Cape Town, and more.
+Visit South Africa on this private journey of history, nature & wildlife.
+Stay in Johannesburg, take safaris at a Game Reserve, drive the Panorama Route, discover Cape Town, and more.

-Extend your trip to South Africa with this 3 day tour to the Victoria Falls in Zimbabwe.
+Consider extending your trip to South Africa with this 3 day tour to the Victoria Falls in Zimbabwe.
 Complete with airport transfers, sightseeing, English speaking guides, and more!

 Home to innumerable game reserves, marine reserves, and National Parks, including Kruger, the wildlife experiences and luxury safari lodge options in South Africa are arguably unparalleled.
 Impeccable service and cuisine, spas, game drives, and natural wonders abound creating a unique and diverse adventure in the Rainbow Nation.